pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 Before we get started, you'll need a few things ready to go:

 1. a running Ops Manager VM that you would like to upgrade
+1. credentials for an IaaS Ops Manager is compatible with
 1. a Concourse instance
    with access to a Credhub instance and to the Internet